xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 * single products, including products with variants;
 * product groups, including random products in bulk and products from certain categories and subcategories.

-# Configuring the "Sale" Addon
+# Configuring the Sale Addon

-The basic "Sale" addon configuration determines the rules to calculate and display sale prices applied to products and categories in the store Admin area and in the storefront.
+The basic Sale addon configuration determines the rules to calculate and display sale prices applied to products and categories in the store Admin area and in the storefront.

-To configure the basic rules of the sale prices representation open the "Sale" addon settings page in your store Admin area:
+To configure the basic rules of the sale prices representation open the Sale addon settings page in your store Admin area:
 ![541-settings-page.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-settings-page.png)

 Here you can define the following settings:

 * **Display the "Products on sale" block in the storefront** : If this option is on, a "Sale" block is displayed on the store homepage.
-The "Sale" block contains the products with a sale price enabled for single products only.
+The "Sale" block contains only the products that have sale price enabled for them.
   ![541-products-on-sale-block.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-products-on-sale-block.png)

 * **Display only the products on sale which are in the category being viewed (or its subcategories)** : This option determines what products are displayed in the "Sale" block on the category pages in the storefront.
 If the setting is turned "ON", the "Sale" block displays the discounted products only from the viewed category.